fbpx Skip to Content

 4. Start wrapping each hot dog at one end, making a little hat and then leaving space for the mummy’s face before you continue wrapping down the length of the hot dog.
 Use additional strips as needed (I usually needed about 2-3 strips per hot dog).

-5. Place the wrapped hot dog on a rimmed baking sheet (affiliate link) lined with a silpat mat or parchment paper.
+5. Place the wrapped hot dog on a rimmed baking sheet lined with a silpat mat or parchment paper.

 6. When all the hot dogs have been wrapped, bake them in a preheated oven for 10-12 minutes, until the “wrappings” are golden brown.